Why Expand the GVSU Recreational Facilities Now?

 - Participation in Campus Recreation programming has exploded.
 Intramural participation has increased over 70% and Group Exercise attendance has increased over 20%.
 There is no longer enough room to meet the demand of these well attended programs.

 - Participation in Club Sports has more than doubled since 2002.
 GVSU has more than twice as many club teams as most peer institutions.
-Also, GVSU Student Senate is allocating money to off campus locations to rent space to accomodate these teams.
+Also, GVSU Student Senate is allocating money to off campus locations to rent space to accommodate these teams.

 - Recreation Center Informal (drop-in) recreation users have seen a steady increase; with over 350,000 visits last year.
 Very little space is available leaving many students standing and waiting for equipment and court time.